linux-integrity/ima-doc/ima-concepts.rst

 ``MOK`` keys are registered using :ref:`mokutil`.
 At boot time, a one-time UEFI menu prompts to accept the registered keys.

-The ``.machine`` keyring has the ability to store only CA enforced keys, and put the rest on the :ref:`dot-platform` keyring, separating the code signing keys from the keys that are used to sign certificates.
+The ``.machine`` keyring has the ability to store only CA certificates, and put the rest on the :ref:`dot-platform` keyring, separating the code signing keys from the keys that are used to sign certificates.
 This unlocks the use of the ``.machine`` keyring as a trust anchor for IMA.

-If secure boot in the UEFI firmware is disabled, the keys are not loaded.
+If secure boot in the UEFI firmware is disabled, the keys are not loaded onto either the :ref:`dot-machine` or :ref:`dot-platform` keyring.

-Otherwise,if the the UEFI variables MokListRT/ MokListXRT are clear, registered key are loaded on the :ref:`dot-platform` keyring.
+Otherwise,if the UEFI variables MokListRT/ MokListXRT are clear, registered keys are loaded on the :ref:`dot-platform` keyring.

 Otherwise, if :ref:`config-integrity-ca-machine-keyring-max` is set, only registered CA signing key certificates (X.509 CA bit and keyCertSign true, and digitalSignature false) are loaded on the ``.machine`` keyring.
-The remainder are loaded on the :ref:`dot-platform` keyring.
+The rest are loaded on the :ref:`dot-platform` keyring.

 Otherwise, if :ref:`config-integrity-ca-machine-keyring` is set, only the registered signing key certificates (X.509 CA bit and keyCertSign